 In Japan, the film’s title translates as The Entomological Chronicles of Japan and Imamura opens his movie with a provocative close-up of a beetle struggling to ascend a dirt hill.
 The image of a determined insect (at the time considered one of the few creatures that could survive an atomic bomb attack) is mirrored at the end of the film by Tome as she labors to climb a difficult mountain while making her way back to the farming community where she was born.
 Our heroine is as self-persevering as the beetle and throughout the course of the film, Tome meets every challenge that comes her way with a steadfast determination to survive against all odds.

 Imamura is regularly singled out as one of the key directors of the Japanese New Wave but his obsession with social anthropology instills his films with a documentary quality that sets him apart from many of his peers.
 This can be an asset as well as a detriment to enjoying his work.
 To his credit, the director tackles challenging subjects like prostitution with an uncritical and academic eye, and there is rarely any moralizing in his films.
-As a result, his clinical approach to filmmaking can also make it difficult to sympathize with his characters who are frequently complex and disagreeable individuals that display appalling or even criminal lapses in judgment and rarely learn from their mistakes.
+This clinical approach to filmmaking can also make it difficult to sympathize with his characters who are frequently complex and disagreeable individuals that display appalling or even criminal lapses in judgment and rarely learn from their mistakes.
 Even Tome, the invincible INSECT WOMAN, is not particularly likable but her fortitude is admirable.

 When asked by a critic to define his work, Imamura once said, “My heroines are true to life – just look around you at Japanese women.
 They are strong, and they outlive men.
 Self-sacrificing women like the heroines of Naruse’s FLOATING CLOUDS (55) and Mizoguchi’s THE LIFE OF OHARU (’52) don’t really exist.”
 In this regard, Tome is a radical departure from many of the Japanese female protagonists that came before her.
 But Imamura didn’t create Tome in a vacuum.
 Credit should go to the nameless woman whose true-life story inspired THE INSECT WOMAN’s grim narrative.
 And actress Sachiko Hidari should be applauded for delivering a brave performance that imbued her character with a sensual earthiness and unbreakable resolve.
 Tome may not be the most sympathetic heroine in Japanese cinema but she’s undoubtedly one of the most memorable.
 It is not surprising that Hidari’s portrayal earned her ample acclaim including the Berlin Film Festival and Kinema Jumpo awards for Best Actress in 1964.